build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 SECRET_ARN=$(aws secretsmanager create-secret --name eksSecret --secret-string '{"username":"eksdemo", "password":"eksRocks!"}' --region "$CLUSTER_REGION" --query ARN)
 ```

 The above command will store the Secret’s ARN in a variable for later use.
-To validate you successfully created the secret, run the following command to output the variable.
+To validate you successfully created the secret, run the following command to output the variable:

 ```bash
 echo $SECRET_ARN